2006 24 Hours of Le Mans: Qualifying

 In the LMP1 category, during Wednesday's wet-weather qualifying Pescarolo C60 took the top two spots.
 Then, a day later, during dry weather conditions the new Audi R10 TDIs overtook the Pescarolos to claim the top two positions.

 In LMP2, the Ray Mallock Ltd. Lola ran two seconds quicker than the new Intersport Lola.

 In LMGT1, the Aston Martin factory squad swept the front row, with the #64 Corvette right behind them.

 In GT2, the French IMSA Performance Matmut Porsche took the quickest time; however, Luca Riccitelli took the car off at Nord du Karting at the end of the session, injuring his ankle and badly damaging the chassis of the car.
 In a unique move, the ACO went against its own rules and granted permission for the team to replace the chassis with a brand new car.
 The car was still forced to start at the back of the grid.
 The Scuderia Ecosse Ferrari 430 thus started at the front for the GT2 class.

 Qualifying times

 Class leaders and the fastest lap time on each day are in bold.

 Race

 This race marked the first Le Mans win for a diesel engined sports car, the Audi R10 TDI, and the second time that a diesel-powered sports car won a major international motorsports event, following the Audi R10 TDI's win at the 2006 12 Hours of Sebring.
+BMW was however the first brand to successfully enter a diesel-powered racing car in an international event when they won the Nürburgring 24 Hours, already back in 1998, with their 320d.

 This race also marked the first time since the 1991 24 Hours of Le Mans that Porsche (or a Porsche-powered prototype) did not win at least one class.
 A Panoz Esperante was successful in upsetting the contingent of Porsches in the GT2 class.

 Corvette Racing's 355 lap pace in their GT1 class win became the record for a homologated GT vehicle.